-We estimate that our net proceeds from the sale of shares of our common stock in this offering will be approximately \$46.3 million, based on an initial public offering price of \$12.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$53.7 million based on an initial public offering price of \$12.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that our net proceeds from the sale of shares of our common stock in this offering will be approximately \$58.6 million, based on an assumed initial public offering price of \$15.00 per share, the midpoint of the estimated price range set forth on the cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$67.8 million based on an assumed initial public offering price of \$15.00 per share, the midpoint of the estimated price range set forth on the cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.